ibio/svg-optimizer/README.md

 ### Pre-commit Check Usage

-You can even add it with git hoot, so that every time when you check-in your code, it will automatically optimize all newly added / modified svg files for you.
+You can even add it with git hook, so that every time when you check-in your code, it will automatically optimize all newly added / modified svg files for you.

-Simply have look https://github.com/ibio/svg-optimizer/blob/master/example/pre-commit-package.json and rename it as `package.json`, change the places whenever necessary.
+Simply have a look https://github.com/ibio/svg-optimizer/blob/master/example/pre-commit-package.json and rename it as `package.json`, change the places whenever necessary.